 AICPA Scholarship Award for Minority Accounting Students

-Scholarship aid may be used only for the payment of expenses that directly relate to obtaining an accounting education (e.g.; tuition, fees, room and board, and/or books and materials).
-Awards are renewable; however, renewals are neither automatic nor guaranteed.
+Scholarship payments are sent directly to the student’s financial aid office to be used towards payment of tuition and expenses directly related to obtaining a degree.
+This award is renewable; however, renewals are neither automatic nor guaranteed.
 Students who wish to renew their scholarship award must reapply the following year.
-Payments are sent directly to the student's financial aid office on behalf of the student.

 The AICPA Minority Scholarship was created in 1969 with the purpose of increasing the representation of ethnically diverse CPA professionals.
 For more than four decades, this program has provided over $14.6 million in scholarships to over 8,000 accounting scholars.